DavidKrGH/BackupScript/README.md

 ### Execution of the script ###

 To execute a backup job, the job must be given the necessary authorisation.
 To do this, follow the instructions "BackupScript > SetupInstruction > Setup_Job.txt".
 The "User Scripts" plugin can be used under Unraid to automate the execution of a backup job.
 Alternatively, every Linux system offers the option of setting up automation via a cron job.
-You can find detailed instructions here: [Cron-Jobs] (https://www.freecodecamp.org/news/cron-jobs-in-linux/).
+You can find detailed instructions here: [Cron-Jobs](https://www.freecodecamp.org/news/cron-jobs-in-linux/).
 The backup job is then executed at the specified frequency.

 ### Restore Data ###